MOUNT COOT-THA

 Reference https://www.sustainablebrisbane.com.au/programs/mt-coot-tha-precinct/

-The aim of my Mount Coot-tha project is to offer my unique perspective on this place and communicate the existing beauty of Mount Coot-tha's animals and plants.
-Our goal is to increase public awareness and appreciation and in our way contribute to its long term success as a place valued and celebrated, primarily, as a Flora and Fauna Reserve.
+The aim of my Mount Coot-tha project is to offer my unique perspective on this place.
+I will communicate the existing beauty of Mount Coot-tha's animals and plants.
+My goal is to increase public awareness and appreciation and therefore contribute to its long term success as a place valued and celebrated and protected, primarily, as a Flora and Fauna Reserve and the most important wildlife corridor in Brisbane.

 Create Your Own Website With Webador